15 amazing facts you probably didn’t know about Elephants

 12. Elephants are the only mammals other than Homo sapiens sapiens and Neanderthals that are known to have death rituals.

-When one of the herd members perish the herd becomes very quiet and will dig a shallow hole and bury the deceased with dirt and branches.
-They will stay at the grave for days after the burial and the elephants that were particularly close to the deceased will show signs of depression.
+When one of the herd members perishes, the herd becomes very quiet and will dig a shallow hole and bury the deceased with dirt and branches.
+They will stay at the grave for days after the burial, and the elephants that were particularly close to the deceased will show signs of depression.
 The herd will show similar respect even when they run into unknown dead elephants.
 There are even reported cases of elephants burying dead humans they have come across on their way.
-Elephant researcher Martin Meredith recalls in his book, Elephant Destiny: Biography of an Endangered Species in Africa, a typical death ritual that was witnessed, “The entire family of a dead matriarch, including her young calf, were all gently touching her body with their trunks, trying to lift her.
-The elephant herd were all rumbling loudly.
+Elephant researcher Martin Meredith recalls in his book Elephant Destiny: Biography of an Endangered Species in Africa a typical death ritual that was witnessed, “The entire family of a dead matriarch, including her young calf, were all gently touching her body with their trunks, trying to lift her.
+The elephant herd was all rumbling loudly.
 The calf was observed to be weeping and made sounds that sounded like a scream, but then the entire herd fell incredibly silent.
 They then began to throw leaves and dirt over the body and broke off tree branches to cover her.
 They spent the next two days quietly standing over her body.
 They sometimes had to leave to get water or food, but they would always return.”

 13. Elephants suffer from the equivalent of post-traumatic stress syndrome (PTSD)